-Each Participant Type is associated with one or several names or aliases that represent it.
-In order to use a Participant of a specific type, use type tag in the yaml configuration file, or set the Participant Id as the alias of the type.
-If the type is not any of the valid aliases, the Participant will not be created and the execution will fail.
+Each Participant Kind is associated with one or several names or aliases that represent it.
+In order to use a Participant of a specific kind, use kind tag in the yaml configuration file, or set the Participant Name as the alias of the kind.
+If the kind is not any of the valid aliases, the Participant will not be created and the execution will fail.

-Note: There could be as many Participants as required, and their types could be repeated, but all ids must be unique.
+Note: There could be as many Participants as required, and their kinds could be repeated, but all names must be unique.